Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Again, the cash flow doesn’t mean the dividend payment, nor can it be the EPS.

-The reason I am not using EPS because it includes depreciation as an expense.
-However, depreciation is the cash that remains with the company, but for taxation, it reduces the profit.
+I am not using EPS because it includes depreciation as an expense.
+However, depreciation is the cash that remains with the company, but taxation reduces the profit.

-Similarly, EPS, EBITDA also includes depreciation and amortization.
+Similarly, EPS and EBITDA also include depreciation and amortization.
 The closest ratio to watch should be either EBIT or operating profits.

-Operating profits is the best match because it is the amount of cash the company is generating from operations.
-Then based on the debt level (which we anyways like to keep to very low levels) pays interest.
+Operating profits are the best match because of the company’s cash from operations.
+Then it pays interest based on the debt level (which we like to keep to very low levels).

-On profits, it pays tax accounting for the depreciation and other such expenses.
+It pays tax accounting for the depreciation and other such expenses on profits.

 Calculation of Intrinsic Value

-Let us use operating profit from business and an estimate of growth rate to find out how many years the company will take to generate total operating profits equivalent of the current market cap compounded at the current Indian government’s long-term bond rate, which is equal to 6%.
+Let us use the operating profit from the business and an estimate of the growth rate to determine how many years the company will take to generate total operating profits equivalent to the current market cap compounded at the current Indian government’s long-term bond rate equal to 6%.

 Here is the Google sheet for the same.